-Botswana Eswatini ■ Lesotho ■ Malawi Mozambique ■ Namibia South Africa ■ Zimbabwe The ban will be in place until 23.59 on 15 December 2021.
+- ■ Botswana Eswatini ■ Lesotho ■ Malawi Mozambique ■ Namibia South Africa ■ Zimbabwe The ban will be in place until 23.59 on 15 December 2021.
 Exemptions to the flight ban The following exemptions apply: Dutch nationals are permitted to fly to the Netherlands.
 Foreign nationals who are resident in the Netherlands (registered in the Personal Records Database) are permitted to fly to the Netherlands.
 EU residents and residents of Schengen area countries are permitted to fly to the Netherlands if they are transiting to their country of residence.
 Family members who are travelling to the Netherlands for a visit in the event of illness, death or a visit to a grandchild and who meet the requirements of the exemptions for the entry ban.
 Healthcare workers are exempted from the ban if: they are travelling to the Netherlands to help with efforts to combat coronavirus or their journey is in the interests of public health in the Netherlands.
 Cargo transport is also exempted from the ban.
 Travellers from the countries for which the flight ban has been imposed were already subject to the EU entry ban for people travelling from outside the EU.
 Additional requirements for exempted travellers The countries to which the flight ban applies have also been designated very high-risk countries where there is a virus variant of concern.
 Additional requirements therefore apply: Exempted travellers must show a negative PCR test result before departing for the Netherlands.
 They are required to quarantine on arrival in the Netherlands.
-These requirements also apply to travellers who have been fully vaccinated or who have proof of (5) Provided and the control of the control Danie atia torreal recovery (EU Digital COVID Certificate).
-Domestic travel Travel within the Netherlands Culture (laieure / antoute ir rest Stay at home as much as possible.
-Culture/leisure/entertainment Cl Professional artistic and cultural activities are permitted, even after 17.00.
+These requirements also apply to travellers who have been fully vaccinated or who have proof of recovery (EU Digital COVID Certificate).
+Domestic travel Travel within the Netherlands Stay at home as much as possible.
+Culture/leisure/entertainment Between 17.00 and 05.00 locations must be closed and events are not permitted. • Professional artistic and cultural activities are permitted, even after 17.00.
 No spectators or audiences.
-Changes in IPC guidance Basic rules for everyone (includes close contact status, Wash your hands thoroughly and regularly. restriction of movement) Stay 1.5 metres apart.
-If you have symptoms, stay at home and get tested as soon as possible.
-Ensure a good flow of fresh air indoors.
+Changes in IPC guidance Basic rules for everyone includes close contact status, Wash your hands thoroughly and regularly. restriction of movement) estriction of movement) Stay 1.5 metres apart. restriction of movement) Stay 1.5 metres apart.If you have symptoms, stay at home and get tested as soon as possible.